Other Sports

 Basketball

-Basketball is increasingly a popular sports option and is played in our indoor sports hall – Daynes Sports Centre – and routinely at Wensum Lodge Sports Centre and the award winning UEA Sportspark.
-Basketball is offered as a sports option for Seniors, in Years 11 and above, and there is also a Junior Club for those keen to start earlier.
+Basketball is an increasingly a popular sports option and is played in our indoor sports hall – Daynes Sports Centre – and routinely at Wensum Lodge Sports Centre and the award-winning UEA Sportspark.
+Basketball is offered as a sports option for Seniors in Years 11 and above, and there is also a Junior Club for those keen to start earlier.

 In the 2023/24 season we played eight matches against local and national schools including Wymondham High School, Dereham Neatherd High School, Sir John Leman High School, Sheringham High School, Northgate High School, The Nicholas Hamond Academy, Marshland High School and Culford School.
 We enjoyed a 50% win rate this season.